almanachcrown.GIF

 (iv) Doña María Ana Ignacia de Itúrbide é Arámburo. bap. at Vallodolid, Michoacán, 3rd August 1788 (bap 4th August).
 She d. young.

-(i) Don Antonio María Malo é Iturbide. bap. at Peralta, 29th March 1761. m. (first) at Villafranca, 20th March 1791, Doña Raphaela Urzainqui y Diez, daughter of Don Domingo Urzainqui y Esparz, by his wife, Doña Manuela Diez de Olloqui. m. (second) at Villafranca, 14th November 1814, Doña Maria Bienzobas y Garcia, a widow, daughter of Don Nicolas Bienzobas y de Torres, by his wife, Doña Antonia Garcia y de Aro.
-He had issue, four sons and three daughters by his first wife.
+(i) Don Antonio María Malo é Iturbide. bap. at Peralta, 29th March 1761. m. (first) at Villafranca, 20th March 1791, Doña Raphaela Urzainqui y Diez, m. (second) at Villafranca, 14th November 1814, Doña Maria Bienzobas y Garcia, a widow, issue.

-(iv) Don Felipe Santiago Malo é Iturbide. bap. at Villafranca, 1st May 1771. m. at Villafranca, 1st May 1815, Doña Angela Peralta y Bartholome-Ros, daughter of Andres Peralta, by his wife, Antonia Bartholome-Ros.
-He d.
-6th August 1833, having had issue, one son and one daughter.
+(iv) Don Felipe Santiago Malo é Iturbide. bap. at Villafranca, 1st May 1771. m. at Villafranca, 1st May 1815, Doña Angela Peralta y Bartholome-Ros, d.
+6th August 1833, issue.

 (v) Don Placido María Malo é Iturbide. bap. at Villafranca, 5th October 1777.